croccifixio/blog/content/2019-11-20-configuring-the-powershell-prompt.md

 The final adjustment we will make is adding the current git branch to the prompt.
 We will need a function that gets the current git branch and displays it in the prompt if the current working directory is part of a git repository.

 The solution to this comes [courtesy of StackOverflow](https://stackoverflow.com/a/44411205/6454553).
-It uses different colours to represent different branches (i.e. red for detached, yellow for master, dark green for everything else).
+It uses different colours to represent different branches (i.e. red for detached, yellow for main, dark green for everything else).

 We can make the following modification to our profile: